 Baseball is about memories of not just the games, but the people you care about most.
 It is about family, friends, and the players on the field.
 It truly is a beautiful, time-tested sport that is more than just a game.
 It is life.
 At least for me it is.

-I’m looking forward to the upcoming season and watching games on TV from the new Yankee Stadium.
+I’ve watched games on TV from the new Yankee Stadium.
 I’m also anxious to visit the new park.
 Maybe I’ll even like it.
 But it can never replace the original stadium.

 After taking in the scene, I began to stroll with flashbacks and memories stirring in my head.
 As I got closer to the handball courts, I recognized the man throwing the ball.
 He wasn’t just lobbing it either.
 He was firing the ball against that huge cement wall.
 I looked closely at the man and I couldn’t believe it.
 It was John Verwoert, one of my former baseball coaches and a man whom I had met 27-years earlier.
 I hadn’t seen him in at least ten years.

 He walked over to the fence.
 It took a couple of seconds before he replied in his New York accent, “Billy Rogan.
 What are you doin’ here?
 You’re supposed to be in Denvah.”